tailup7/VMD/README.md

 # Vascular Model Deformation
-This is the softwere to deform vascular model for CFD by using Gmsh.
+This is the softwere to generate and deform vascular model for CFD by using Gmsh.

 ## Environment
 OS : windows 11 <br>